Ty France Preview, Player Props: Mariners vs. Rays

-On Thursday, Ty France (.286 slugging percentage in past 10 games, with no home runs) and the Seattle Mariners face the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
-First pitch is at 6:40 PM ET.
+Ty France -- with a slugging percentage of .296 in his past 10 games (including no homers) -- will be in action for the Seattle Mariners against the Tampa Bay Rays, with Taj Bradley on the hill, on September 8 at 6:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-3 with a double and two RBI) against the Reds.

 Ty France Game Info & Props vs. the Rays